 Welcome to Calendly! 👋

 We’ve put together a few simple steps for you to set up your account and book your first meeting.
-This should take about 30 minutes.

 We’ll walk you through the following steps:

 - Create your schedule(s)

 - Create/edit your event type and test the invitee experience

 - Access Calendly anywhere